About Confluence Health Psychology

 Payment Methods: I accept cash, check, FSA or HSA debit cards and credit cards (Visa, Mastercard, American Express, or Discover).

-Insurance: I am currently not an “in-network” provider for insurance companies with the exception of Medicare and Medicare Advantage plans.
+Insurance: I am currently not an “in-network” provider for insurance companies with the exception of Medicare plans.
 However, clients that do not have Medicare may be able to list me as an “out-of-network” provider.
 Clients using this approach pay for sessions and then receive reimbursement for therapy services directly from their insurance companies.
 Because policies differ so widely, you should contact your insurance company directly to determine whether this is an option for you.
 If you would like to use insurance in this manner, I will provide you with monthly billing statements that can be directly submitted to your insurance company.
 Please feel free to ask more questions about this issue during our initial conversation.